emmalif96/JavaWebService/README.md

     }
 }
 ```
+If you check the GET method on `http://localhost:8080/vesselInformation` you can see that the new data has been added to the list.
 As you can see the web service makes two new parameters: a new unique id, and a receivedDate which diplays the precise date that this information is received.

-You can use this unique Id to search for specific vessel information, with the URL 	`http://localhost:8080/vesselInformation/{id}`
+Finally, you can use this unique Id to search for specific vessel information, with the URL `http://localhost:8080/vesselInformation/{id}`, if you want to :smiley